RED Camera - Movie Thriller - Seattle Filmmaking - MarQueen Movie

 I'm outta there, but I do

 freebies sometimes, if the script is good, and the project is interesting.

 I've attended the Academy Awards 17 times, and the Grammy Awards twice.

 I've worked on a bunch of big-budget Hollywood movies, and have very few screen credits.

 (I usually work on doomed movies, past their time and budget, their credits are already allocated.)
 Not in ImDb, yes I know.
 I don't care, paycheck please.

 I've worked on several movies that were nominated for an Oscar, and one winner.

 Mostly in visual effects, but lots of other jobs.
-My focus is Producing and Directing my movies.
-Doing my filmmaking, my way.
+Focused on Producing and Directing.
+Worked on your favorite Hollywood movies.
+Making my movies now.